Skip to main contentSkip to search

 The Current Situation

-As of January 2026 FOI data, the Ontario Autism Program (OAP) waitlist has grown to 89,799 children, representing approximately a 290% increase since 2019.
+As of May 13, 2026 FOI data, Ontario Autism Program (OAP) registrations have grown to 91,974 children, of whom 71,263 (77.5%) are waiting for a core funding agreement — a ~300% increase in registrations since 2019.
 This crisis affects families across the province, with wait times for core clinical services now exceeding 5 years in many regions.

 What This Means for Families